 Contributions.
 Pursuant to Title 24, Article 51, Section 208(1) (f) of the C.R.S., as amended, certain contributions are apportioned to the HCTF.
-PERA-affiliated employers of the State, School, Local Government, and Judicial Divisions are required to contribute at a rate of 1.02 percent of PERA-includable salary into the HCTF.
+PERA-affiliated employers of the State, School, Local Government, and Judicial Divisions are required to contribute at a rate of 1.02% of PERA-includable salary into the HCTF.

 Employer contributions are recognized by the HCTF in the period in which the compensation becomes payable to the member and the District is statutorily committed to pay the contributions.
-Employer contributions recognized by the HCTF from District were \$1,958 and \$2,013 for the years ended December 31, 2021 and 2020, respectively.
+Employer contributions recognized by the HCTF from District were \$2,184 and \$1,958 for the years ended December 31, 2022 and 2021, respectively.